ncontiero/dkcutter/README.md

 It then takes both and generates an output directory structure from them.

-Additionally, the model can provide code (Javascript) to be executed before and after generation (pre-generation and post-generation hooks).
+Additionally, the model can provide code (Javascript, Typescript) to be executed before and after generation (pre-generation and post-generation hooks).

 ### Input